mbagsik00/reqord/README.md

 ## Contributing

 The applcation is still at the early age and we really appreciate any contribution.
-If you want to contribute you can reach me at mbagsik00@gmail.com and I'm happy to talk about it.
-I do have a lot of ideas for this application that I can share.
+If you want to contribute you can reach me at my email found in my [Github Bio](https://github.com/mbagsik00).
+I do have a lot of ideas for this application that I can share so please don't hesitate to message me.

 ## License